annmaryvinod/JS-Basics-With-Head-First/README.md

                    separated by commas, and finally a closing parenthesis.
 The values in the parentheses are arguments.

-                   * When we call the bark function,the arguments are assigned to the parameter names.
+                   * When we call the function,the arguments are assigned to the parameter names.

                    * After you call the function, the body of the function does all the work.